S3 method for default

 over replicate predictions.

-For regression cases, the numeric predictions are simply averaged.
 For classification models, the problem is more complex.
 When class probabilities are used, these are averaged and then re-normalized to make sure that they add to one.
 If hard class predictions also exist in the data, then these are determined from the summarized probability estimates (so that they match).
 If only hard class predictions are in the results, then the mode is used to summarize.

 collect_notes()